bin/log.c/README.md

 # log.c
 A simple logging library implemented in C99

+This has only miniscule modifications from the original:
+	* The library now prints normal, sane America dates.
+	* Month, day, and year are always printed.
+	* Colors are always printed.
+	* Colors have been changed to make them more readable in my terminal.
+	* The formatting of each log line has been changed to my preference.

 ![screenshot](https://cloud.githubusercontent.com/assets/3920290/23831970/a2415e96-0723-11e7-9886-f8f5d2de60fe.png)